TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Related Work

-To improve the understanding of UI states, we provide \oursystem with multimodal inputs, \eg, the complete bug report and the UI screenshot captured during reproduction, rather than relying on explicit S2R entity extraction.
-Inspired by the advanced techniques above, \oursystem integrates an LLM-based multi-agent framework with MCTS to make full use of LLMs for effective state space exploration of apps.
-On the one hand, we employ MCTS as a structured decision-making backbone to guide the exploration process.
-On the other hand, we enhance it with two LLM agents: one identifies top-\textit{k} actions predicted to be most promising, and the other estimates the success likelihood after executing each selected action.
+To better understand UI states, \oursystem takes multimodal inputs, \eg, the complete bug report and the UI screenshot captured during reproduction, rather than relying on explicit S2R entity extraction.
+Inspired by the advanced techniques above, it integrates an LLM-based multi-agent framework with MCTS for effective state space searching: MCTS guides decision-making, while two LLM agents respectively identify top-\textit{k} promising actions and estimate their success likelihood after executing each selected action.